Live performances with fire are mesmerizing and other-worldly.

 4. Fire Safeties.
 It is the duty of our trained safeties to observe our performers, the attendees, and environment for any abrupt distractions, as well as prevent unsafe conditions with trained protocol in case of an accident.
 All safeties will be provided by Corners of Creation only.
 Safeties will have ABC fire extinguishers on hand, duvetyne fire safety blankets, as well as our other safety equipment.

 5. Performer’s Liability Insurance, Permits and/or licenses.
 All performers carry specialty performer’s insurance policies to ensure additional safety and coverage during fire performances.
 This information will be provided upon request, and prior to the event for your records.
-In Ohio, fire performances must be approved in the form of a permit either by the State Fire Marshall, or a Licensed Flame Effects Exhibitor.
+In Ohio, fire performances must be approved in the form of a permit either by the State Fire Marshall, or a Licensed Flame Effects Exhibitor to also conduct logistic support.
 Each state varies, as some states do not have this procedure.
 This process is discussed upon booking.

 This information is intended to demonstrate our experience in fire safety ONLY;